Giuseppe Moscati: Medical career

 in Italy; and can therefore be considered a pioneer of modern diabetology and endocrinology."
 Moscati also became "famous in Italy for his studies on the determination by light microscopy of the amount of blood in experimental nephritis."
 These studies allowed him "to explain the clinical and patho-physiological difference between nephritic and nephrotic syndrome and the existence of the extended clinical syndrome of nephritis."

 Moscati's bedroom, seen in 2015.
 The armchair is the one in which he died.

 Besides his work as a researcher and as a doctor, Moscati was responsible for overseeing the directions of the local Institute of Anatomical Pathology.
 In the institute's autopsy room, he placed a crucifix inscribed with Chapter 13, verse 14 of the Book of Hosea, Ero mors tua, o mors (O death, I will be thy death).

 On the night of 25 November 1914 his mother, suffering from diabetes, died.

 During World War I, Moscati tried to enlist in the armed forces, but was rejected; military authorities felt that he could better serve the country by treating the wounded.
 His hospital was taken over by the military, and he himself visited close to 3,000 soldiers.
 In 1919, he was made director of one of the local men's schools; he also continued to teach.

 Between 1916 and 1917, he deputised for Pasquale Malerba in the official physiological chemistry course.
 From 1917 to 1920, he substituted Filippo Bottazzi, the father of Italian biochemistry, in the teaching of clinical chemistry.
 His students agreed that he was particularly suited to the teaching profession.
-Also in 1917 he gave up his university professorship and teaching in order to continue his work in the hospital.
+Also in 1917 he gave up his university professorship and teaching to continue his work in the hospital.

 The board of directors of the Incurabili Hospital appointed him chief physician in 1919, and on 2 May 1921 Giuseppe Moscati sent an application to the Ministry of Public Education to be qualified as a free lecturer in General Medical Clinic; on 6 June 1922, the Commission appointed by the Ministry examined his qualifications and deemed him suitable to obtain such a free teaching qualification, unanimously exempting him from the discussion of the proposed works, the lecture and the practical test.

 At the beginning of the 1920s, Moscati also devoted himself to some important studies of history of medicine, such as those dedicated to the Iatromechanist of the 17th century Giovanni Alfonso Borelli, whom Moscati defines as the ‘first father of the new medicine’ and to the 'founder of the Neapolitan medical school', Domenico Cotugno.
 Joseph Moscati cared for all his patients and in particular always helped the poorest with cash donations for medicines and food; Moscati used to buy milk every morning and give it personally to the poor and needy.
 The milk was brought by Moscati in large quantities every day to undernourished children and the destitute in the poorest neighbourhoods of Naples.

 In 1922 Moscati was given a libera docenza in clinical medicine, which allowed him to teach at institutes of higher education.